RayHightower/RayHightower.com/about/index.markdown

 Driven by a desire to improve the world through capitalism, Hightower launched [BizDayGlobal](https://BizDayGlobal.com), a video podcast where business leaders serve others by sharing knowledge.
 Hightower is active with the Boy Scouts of America where he teaches future leaders about budgeting and time management.

 In 2017, Hightower launched [Bridgetown Partners](https://BridgetownPartners.com).
-Bridgetown is a buyer of commercial real estate and builder of software for the CRE industry.
+Bridgetown is a buyer of commercial real estate in the State of Arizona, with a special focus on 40-100 unit multifamily properties.

 ### Tech Leadership & Speaking